UPDATED ON JUNE 24, 2020

 The business environment these days is different from what we used to have a few months ago.
 It is significantly harder to secure projects due to the current state of the economy.
 But it doesn’t mean our hustle will be put on a halt.

-When I started my social media management business from home, I only had the most basic of tools: laptop and a wireless mouse.
+When I started my social media management business from home, I remember feeling insecure about so many things.
+I only had the most basic of tools: a laptop and a wireless mouse.
 The rest had to rely on a solid work routine to keep my work process smooth and on track.
 And today, I’m going to share that with you.
 I hope it helps in getting your social media management business up to speed too.